CocoaPods/blog.cocoapods.org/_posts/2024-11-30-CocoaPods-Specs-Repo.markdown

 ### December 2nd 2026

-I will switch trunk to not accept new Podspecs permanently .
-This is a Wednesday after American Thanksgiving, so I think there should be enough time.
+I will switch trunk to not accept new Podspecs permanently.
+This is a Wednesday after American Thanksgiving, so I think folks won't be in rush mode.

 ## Contact